Mandy Moore Confirms ‘This Is Us’ Finale Cliffhanger

 A post shared by Mandy Moore (@mandymooremm) on

-Fans now know that a major character did die, but it wasn’t Jack.
+We now know that a major character did die, but it wasn’t Jack.
 As for the finale, This Is Us creator Dan Fogelman previously told Entertainment Weekly that the season finale will be “a very Jack and Rebecca-centric episode.”
 There will also be a bit of a love triangle as Mandy Moore’s character heads out to a five-city band tour with her ex-boyfriend, Ben (Sam Trammell).

 “It starts to ramp up,” This Is Us executive producer Ken Olin told EW about the storyline for Moore’s character.
 “And then by the end of the season, it reaches a pretty critical mass.
 And it will take us to the end of the season, and the events that take place in the finale definitely are the things that are going to carry over in terms of next year, and where we’ll pick them up and how they’re doing.”